eroc123/obsidian-notes/Computer Science/2 - Communication/Routing.md

 The connection may even change its path throughout the exchange.

 Routers on the internet decide on which route to transfer the packet thorough.
 A [[Router|router]] will pick the cheapest path - the path that takes the least time - to send the packet through.
-The route taken may also be influenced by politics and relations between ISPs.
+The route taken may also be influenced by [[Globalization Increase|politics and relations]] between ISPs.